 - Hotlines: If you’re having thoughts of suicide or need immediate support, call the National Suicide Prevention Hotline at 1-800-273-8255.
 If you have experienced any kind of sexual trauma, the RAINN National Sexual Assault Hotline can provide support and resources at 1-800-656-4673.
 The Crisis Text Line is available for help without having to speak by texting HOME 741741.

 - Get information: Learn about personality disorders.
-It can also help to read others’ stories about recovery, such as those available on the Time To Change and Self-Injury Outreach and Support websites.
+It can also help to read others’ stories about recovery, such as those available on the Self-Injury Outreach and Support websites.

 - Social supports: It’s important not to isolate yourself.
 Stay connected to friends and family.
 If you feel distressed, try phoning a friend or a helpline.

 - Support groups: During the recovery journey, many people find it beneficial to speak with others who are experiencing similar difficulties.
 Try searching online, including the name of the specific personality difficulty and your location as search terms.
 One example is TARA: Treatment And Research Advancements for Borderline Personality Disorder.

 - Stay active: Many studies have shown that exercise can improve mood (2).

 - Coping strategies: Try some of the following strategies if you are feeling upset:

 - Talk to someone, or phone a helpline